-Using only 1-ingredient, this Homemade Baby Rice Cereal is a simple and easy recipe to make baby!
-Plus, it is completely freezer-friendly and a perfect cereal to add to your freezer stash of baby purees.
-Great for 4 months and up – Stage 1 baby food.
+Using only 1 ingredient, this Homemade Baby Rice Cereal is a simple and easy recipe to make for your baby!
+Plus, it is completely freezer-friendly, so it’s a great addition to your freezer stash of baby purees.
+It’s great for babies 4 months and up as a Stage 1 baby food.

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN)

 Homemade Baby Rice Cereal

 Homemade brown rice baby cereal is packed with manganese, magnesium, and selenium.
 It is a good source of fiber, protein, and a ton of other essential vitamins and minerals for a growing baby. 💪

 It’s a nutritious first food for your baby, and you can easily mix it with other fruit or veggie purees for a more wholesome and delicious meal! 😋